ukrbublik/malscan/README.md

 - `UserProfiles_All` - just to update favs, run it very rarely!
 - `Animes_All` - just to check possible updates of genres, relations, run it very rarely!

-Special tasks to fix possible problems with logins swaps:
+Special tasks to fix possible problems with logins swaps, will be added automatically:

 - `SpUserLogins_Re`
 - `UserProfiles_Re`

-Should be added after scanning any user data:

-- UserLogins_New
-- UserLists_*
-- UserProfiles_*
-- UserListsUpdated_*

 #Todo
 Adding tasks from timer

-Autoadd `SpUserLogins_Re` and `UserProfiles_Re`